 Online acute care adult-gerontology nurse practitioner programs help nurses to advance their assessment, physiological, and pharmacological knowledge while also becoming more skilled in treating patients who have acute, chronic, or critical conditions.

-According to the American Association of Nurse Practitioners (AANP July 2016), 7.7 percent of NPs work in acute care, including those who specialize in pediatric care.
+According to the American Association of Nurse Practitioners (AANP 2018), 2 percent of NPs work in adult-gerontology acute care, and an additional 6.4 percent of NPs work in acute care more broadly, including those who specialize in pediatric care.
 Registered nurses with acute care experience may be interested in advancing their skills.
 These programs are designed to prepare RNs for the advanced care of adults in specific areas, including cardiovascular, oncological, and other types of specialized assistance.

 One possible path is to become an adult-gerontology acute care nurse practitioner (AG-ACNP), an option achieved with a variety of online programs.
 The coursework and clinical components typically take two years to complete and are designed to prepare students for the Adult-Gerontology ACNP exam for board certification offered by the American Nurses Credentialing Center (ANCC).
 Additionally, students can become eligible for credentialing from the American Association of Critical Care Nurses (AACN).